 - CON: Long wait times in public hospitals

 While Dublin's public healthcare system is high-quality, long wait times for certain procedures and specialist appointments can be a drawback.
-Public hospitals, such as St. James's Hospital and Tallaght University Hospital, often experience high patient volumes, which can lead to delays.
+Public hospitals, such as St. James's Hospital and Tallaght University Hospital, typically experience high patient volumes, leading to delays.

 + PRO: High-quality medical services